ahn1305/ahn1305/README.md

 <h2> Hey People! <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"></h2>
-<h3> Iam <a href = "https://flow.page/ahn1305">Ashwin.B</a>, Iam a </h3>
+<h3> Iam <a href = "https://flow.page/ahn1305">Ashwin.B</a>, I am a </h3>

+* Founder and CEO - InnotechTitans
+* Self-Taught Developer
 * Undergraduate B.TECH CSE Student
-* Self-Made Developer
-* Freelancer
-* currently working on learning full stack web development
+* Currently trying to explore AI and Cybersecurity
-* learning Python and Webdevelopment
+* learning Python, Web Development
-* looking to collaborate on any Django and Flask Projects
+* looking to collaborate on any Django and Flask Projects or any other worthy projects.
-* Ask me about anything, I'll be happy to help.
+* Ask me about anything, and I'll be happy to help.
-* Private repo's - 3 (live site files)
 * Join my [Blog Community](https://stddev.pythonanywhere.com/)
 * Click [here](https://stddev.pythonanywhere.com/about/) to know more about me
 * 😄 Pronouns: He/him